 Prerequisites

-- Completed the Superlink Partner Onboarding: You must be a Superlink partner to use our SDK.
+Before you begin, ensure you have:- Completed the Superlink Partner Onboarding: You must be a Superlink partner to use our SDK.
 If you aren’t onboarded yet, please reach out to us.

 - Received a Partner ID: You must have a Partner ID to initialize the marketplace modal.
 You will receive a Partner ID when you onboard as a partner.